flashflashrevolution/web-stream-overlay/README.md

 ### `modifiers`

-Multiple modifiers can be seperated with commas.
+Multiple modifiers can be separated with commas.

+- `preview`
+	* Shows placeholder info to allow stream setup.
+- `test`
+	* Makes the background black, for testing purposes
 - `top`
 	* Moves the overlay to the top and reverses the layout vertically
 - `rtl`
 	* Moves the overlay to the right and uses right-to-left text
 - `scale`
 	* Scales the overlay by 1.5x, for use on 1080p canvases
-- `test`
+- `hidechart`
-	* Makes the background black, for testing purposes
+	* Hides the chart info.
+- `hidepa`
+	* Hides the PA information, this still displays the score.
+- `showrating`
+	* Shows the User Song rating out of 5 stars.

 ---